 How high up is the High Roller?

 The High Roller is 550 feet high from the ground to the top of the highest pod.
-This is 107 feet taller than the London Eye, making the High Roller the tallest observation wheel in the world.
+This is 107 feet taller than the London Eye and is the tallest observation wheel in North America and the second tallest in the world after Ain Dubai (853 ft.) in the United Arab Emirates.

 Does the High Roller ever close for wind or weather?